-- A safe contact in parks and other open public spaces (distance greater than 2 meters and less than 15 minutes) shall be maintained, direct physical contact shall be avoided, persons shall maintain personal hygiene (hand hygiene, cough etiquette) and not gather in groups larger than five people. - Everyone over the age of 6 is required to wear nose and mouth covers at the marketplace, and other trading venues, events, excursions, and public transport boarding points.
-Also, in public indoor areas, except when eating and drinking in public catering establishments and exercising.
+- Everyone over the age of 6 is required to wear nose and mouth covers at the marketplace, and other trading venues, events, excursions, and public transport boarding points.
+Also, in public indoor areas, except when eating and drinking in public catering establishments, exercising, in the pool or sauna. and exercising.
 In all other cases, nose and mouth covers (face masks, respirators) are still recommended.